CDev94/Pattern-Layout-Bootstrap-4/readme.md

-# a project made with HTML5, CSS3, and Bootstrap 4
+# A project made with HTML5, CSS3, and Bootstrap 4